unknowncurt/AI-Cancer-Detection/README.md

 TOTAL IMAGES TO BE TRAINED : 7023 images consisting of 4 classes: glioma - meningioma - no tumor and pituitary.
 (Around 300 images each)

-Citations requested :

-• Masoud Nickparvar, Kaggle Brain Tumor Dataset, 2020.
-• SciDB Brain Tumor Dataset, SciDB, 2021.

-TOTAL IMAGES TO BE TRAINED AND TESTED : 7023 images consisting of 4 classes: glioma - meningioma - no tumor and pituitary.
-(Around 300 images each)